-Let's talk about Tomato farming in more detail.
-You can grow Tomato plants for 2 or even 3 consecutive years, but each year the yield is less and the plant shows less vigor and more yellow foliage.
+You can grow tomato plants for 2 or even 3 consecutive years, but each year the yield is less and the plant shows less vigor and more yellow foliage.
 By the 3rd year the yield may not justify the crop.
-Without sufficient time between crops the volume of dead Tomato root is increasing faster than it is decomposing along with the associated diseases.
+Without sufficient time between crops the volume of dead tomato root is increasing faster than it is decomposing along with the associated diseases.
 Tomato plants may not grow well for another 4-5 years.
 If the crop is only planted every 3rd year the carry over of dead tomato root and the associated diseases becomes insignificant.
-The farmer makes certain that the inbetween crops are not related to tomatoes.
+For the alternate crops the farmer plants only crops that are not related to tomatoes.